smithlabcode/methpipe/README.txt

 *********************************
 Copyright and License Information
 *******************************************************************************
-Copyright (C) 2011
+Copyright (C) 2013
 University of Southern California,
-Andrew D. Smith and Qiang Song
+Andrew D. Smith, Qiang Song, Fang Fang, Ben Decato and Meng Zhou

-Authors: Andrew D. Smith and Qiang Song
+Authors:  Andrew D. Smith, Qiang Song, Fang Fang, Ben Decato and Meng Zhou

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by